 Getting sufficient coverage

-Coverage refers to the different angles that you’ll shoot a scene from.
+Coverage refers to the different angles that you'll shoot a scene from.
 It applies most heavily to narrative filmmaking, but is important in all types of video.
-Think of a basic dialogue scene from your favourite movie.
-Let’s image a scene at a diner where two people are talking while sitting at a table.
+Let's imagine a scene at a diner where two people are talking while sitting at a table.
 As the scene plays out, what different angles are we shown?
 There will be a closeup of each character, a mid-shot showing both characters, and likely a wide shot that shows them in the context of the diner.
-If they’re eating you’ll also likely see close up shots of their food and hands on the table.
+If they're eating you'll also likely see close up shots of their food and hands on the table.
 There might be shots of a waitress who serves them or is working behind the bar, or perhaps of other customers.
-You’ll probably have also seen an exterior establishing shot of the diner at the start of the scene.
+You'll probably have also seen an exterior establishing shot of the diner at the start of the scene.
 And this is just for a very basic scene - imagine if there was something complex going on!
-This means that you really need to plan in advance all the different angles you’ll need to make your scene flow.
+This means that you really need to plan in advance all the different angles you'll need to make your scene flow.

 While this is most heavily employed in narrative shooting, it is certainly still relevant in documentary, event, music videos, and every other form of video.
 While it might be a bit less complex, a wedding videographer for example will still need to get an establishing shot of the church and probably more than one angle at the ceremony.
 A music video showing the singer will want to have different angles in order to keep the footage interesting to the viewer.
 So make sure you're always keeping your coverage in mind!